U.S. total rig count decreases

-According to oilfield service company Baker Hughes (BHI), there were 1,840 active oil and gas rigs in the US during the week ending December 26.
-That’s 35 fewer than in the week ending December 19.
-This was the biggest decline in the US rig count since April 17, 2009.
+According to oilfield service company Baker Hughes, there were a total of 1,925 active oil and gas rigs in the U.S. during the week ended November 7.
+That’s four fewer rigs than the previous week, marking the third rig count decrease in six weeks.

 Rig count trends show companies’ inclination to spend on drilling

-Falling rig counts could be a concern for oil and gas producers.
-Falling rig counts are also negative for oilfield service providers.
-In this series, you’ll learn what influenced oil and natural gas rig counts last week.
+Falling rig counts are troubling for oil and gas producers.
+They’re also a worrisome sign for oilfield service providers.
+In this series, you’ll learn what influenced natural gas and oil rig counts last week and get to understand why rig counts matter to investors.